 Whether snow-covered forests, magnificent views or cute villages - this winter hiking trail offers you the best that Montafon has to offer in the cold season.
 On the way you pass the beautifully situated St. Agatha Miners' Chapel, which is worth a visit.
 At the end of the tour, the Knappastoba awaits a hearty dining room for hungry hikers.

 This powerful sight will not let you go so fast.
-The iconic "Three Towers" tower high above the Gauertal valley and now in winter they look even more imposing as their bare rock faces stand out against the white landscape.
-The hike is a bit longer, but not very steep except for a short stretch at the beginning.TIP: If you pull up a sled up to the Lindauer Hütte, you will save yourself the descent and increase the fun factor ten times.
+The iconic "Three Towers" tower high above the Gauertal and now in winter they look even more impressive as their bare rock walls stand out against the white landscape.
+The hike is a bit longer, but not very steep except for a short stretch at the beginning.TIP: If you lift a sled up to the Lindauer Hütte, you will save yourself the descent and increase the fun factor ten times.

 A second time we lead you into the Gauertal, because this impressive mountain ambience is guaranteed worth it.
 You still know the iconic "Three Towers" high above the Gauertal from your hike to the Lindauer Hütte.
 This tour takes you on a relaxing circuit through the beautiful valley.
 On your way you will pass the Gauertalhaus with its certified organic kitchen, which is open throughout the winter from mid-December.

 This short hike is great for getting used to snowshoeing and getting a feel for how good your condition is with them, to balance the rest of your vacation.
 First you run parallel to the Ill, a tributary of the Rhine and later through the village of Partenen back to the starting point.
 On the way you can make a short detour into the beautiful little parish church of St. Martin.